updated 5th January 2021

-Sadly, we are part way through another period of lockdown and Government advice is to stay at home.
-We are not taking any bookings from tourists or holidaymakers for any stays that start before 3rd December.
+The Government has issued a new order to stay at home.
+We are not taking any bookings from tourists or holidaymakers for any stays that start before March.
 We’d like to assure guests, however, that if their booking for after this date is negatively impacted* by the COVID pandemic, we will either reschedule the break without penalty or provide a refund.

 *Either because of regional lockdowns or rules around who can stay together.